enh11/schnorr-sigma-protocol/README.md

 ## Usage

-### Start the verifier
+### Start the server

 The verifier opens a TCP listener on `127.0.0.1:8080` and waits for incoming prover connections.

 ```bash
 cargo run --bin server
 ```
-### Run the prover
+### Run the client
-The prover connects to the verifier and sends the commitment
+The client connects to the server
-$R=\alpha_t G$

 ```
 cargo run --bin client
 ```

-- The server will prompt you for your ID.
-  - In this example, we use a `.json` file that maps IDs to public keys.
-  - For instance, the ID "123" corresponds to a stored public key.

-- After entering the ID, the Schnorr protocol begins:
+The client decide if authenticate his self (if already registered) or if registered.

+In the registration process a user name and an email is asked and a key pairs together with an ID is generated.
+A local directory `keys` is created; it contains the keys in `.pem` extension and a json file with user's data.
+The same json file is also stored on the server side.

+In the authentication process, the server ask the user's ID.
+Then, the Schnorr's protocol runs:
   - If the prover is honest, the verifier accepts the proof.
   - Otherwise, the verifier rejects the identification attempt.